DianaShen1224/Donaldson-Paper/README.md

 ## Overview

 Toronto Shelter Research is a project studying the shelters located in the City of Toronto, which is funded by the government.
-The project is designed to investigate the effectiveness of shelters in Toronto.
+The project is designed to investigate the availability and effectiveness of shelters in Toronto.
 It is built using Rstudio.

 ## File Structure